Kristina01111000/Drws_site/README.md

 tried campaign monitor, can only put audio in if i hardcode the email in HTML, i can do it should I ? get a free html template and then edit it -> look at code pen confirm if he likes the constant contact email format

+it still isn't showing up in google analytics